CenterForDigitalHumanities/rerum/CONTRIBUTING.md

 ## 🎉 Ready to Start Contributing!

-First, make a new branch through the GitHub Interface or through your shell.
+First, make a new branch through the [GitHub interface](https://github.com/CenterForDigitalHumanities/rerum/) or through your shell.
 Make sure you 'checkout' that branch.

 ```shell
 cd /code_folder/rerum_website